-Are you aware about the different types of wood for furniture that will make sturdy and beautiful pieces?
 Are you aware of the difference between the kind of wood that should be used for making doors and furniture?
-If not, then this guide will help you to make the right choice between different types of wood before investing in furniture and decorative objects
+If not, then this guide will help you to make the right choice between different wood types before investing in furniture and decorative objects

-Furniture made out of teak wood has an attractive looking straight grain pattern.
-It is smooth to touch and has a rich brown colour after polishing in comparison to furniture made out of plywood or particle boards.
+Aesthetic Appeal : Furniture made out of teak wood has an attractive looking straight grain pattern.
+It is smooth to touch and has a rich brown color after polishing in comparison to furniture made out of plywood or particle boards.

-Teak wood furniture can last for up to many years, some have not perished for as long as 100 years.
-In addition, teak wood doesn't get damaged while shifting places because of water.
+Durability : Teak wood furniture can last for up to many years, some have not perished for as long as 100 years.
+Besides, teak wood doesn't get damaged while shifting places because of water.

 It is also popularly called as 'Sheesham' or 'Indian Rosewood'.

 Rosewood or Dalbergia latifolia is tough and very close-grained.
 It maintains its shape and is available in large sizes which can be used to make ornamental carvings and to create cabinets.
 It is also popularly called as 'Sheesham' or 'Indian Rosewood'.
 It is found in Kerala, Karnataka, Tamil Nadu, and Orissa.

 Hard and Tough : They have high crushing and bending strengths offering good stability to the furniture carved out of it.
 Among the different types of woods available in the country, rosewood is considered the most attractive.